b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 **John Orton**

-Orton, John (2009).
+Orton, John W. (2009).
 'Semiconductors and the Information Revolution: Magic Crystals that made IT Happen'.
 Amsterdam, The Netherlands: Academic Press (an imprint of Elsevier).
 ISBN 9780444532404

 **P**